-Rickettsiae are a type of bacteria that can live only inside the cells of other organisms (see also Overview of Rickettsial Infections).
-The rickettsiae that cause rickettsiosis usually live in mice (the host).
+Rickettsiae are a type of bacteria that can live only inside the cells of other organisms.
+The rickettsiae that cause rickettsiosis usually live in house mice (the host).

 Rickettsialpox occurs in many areas of the United States and in Russia, Korea, and Africa.
 The rickettsiae are transmitted to people when they are bitten by a chigger (mite larva) or an adult mite.
 The mites may also transmit the bacteria to house mice.